microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/README.md

 Here are the technologies and services you will leverage:

 - GitHub
-- Git
-- ASP.NET Core
+- ASP.NET Core & .NET 6
 - SQL Server on Linux
 - Docker
 - Azure SQL Database
-- Azure DevOps
 - Azure App Service Container on Linux
 - Azure Container Registry
 - Azure AD B2C